ConceptCodes/rulify/README.md

 ## License

 Rulify is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the LICENSE file for more details.
 This license allows you to use, modify, and distribute the project, making it suitable for personal and commercial purposes.

-## Features

-- Visualize existing recurrence rules (RRULEs) using a user-friendly calendar interface.
-- Support for different recurrence rule options such as frequency, interval, count, and byweekday.
-- Compatible with standard RRULE strings used in other applications or services.

-## Getting Started

-Visit [rulify.conceptcodes.dev](https://rulify.conceptcodes.dev) to start using Rulify.
-No installation or setup is required.

-## Usage

-1. Open the Rulify web application.
-2. Enter an existing RRULE string.
-4. View the recurring events on the calendar to visualize the recurrence pattern.

-## Contributing

-We welcome contributions from the community.
-If you have any suggestions or improvements, please feel free to open an issue or submit a pull request.

-## License

-Rulify is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the LICENSE file for more details.